OCA/bank-payment/account_payment_restrict_mandate/README.rst

 * there should be an extra column when selecting move lines showing how much can be debited according to the rule (this is going to be a performance killer)
-* when payment lines are adjusted or altogether removed, there should be a warning

 Bug Tracker
 ===========